-Neighborhood flow coupling finds communities that are highly self-similar
+1. Neighborhood flow coupling finds communities that are highly self-similar

-We know from the literature that these networks contain intermittent communities [6, 27].
-Therefore these networks are useful to better understand each different coupling method's ability to capture intermittent community structure.
-Due to the frequent daily re-emerging of communities, a method that couples temporally distant layers should cause the rate of new communities discovered on each day, p{new} , to decline over time.
-This is indeed the case for full coupling and neighborhood flow coupling (Fig. 6.a-b).
-Full coupling drives p{new} close to zero, which is unrealistic as we should expect some degree of exploration to take place.
+We know from the literature that the networks under study contain intermittent communities [8,30].
+Therefore these networks are useful in order to better understand each different coupling method's ability to capture intermittent community structure.
+Due to the frequent daily reemerging of communities, a method that couples temporally distant layers should cause the rate of new communities discovered on each day, $p{\text{new}}$ , to decline over time.
+This is indeed the case for full coupling and neighborhood flow coupling [Figs. 6(a)-6(b)].
+Full coupling drives $p{\text{new}}$ close to zero, which is unrealistic as we should expect some degree of exploration to take place.
 The reason for this behavior is likely the fact that new communities are merged with previous, slightly overlapping communities.

 For neighborhood flow coupling, intermittent communities are appropriately recognized each day, while a significant fraction of new configurations is given new labels.

 Knowing that communities are indeed successfully rediscovered each day, we now seek to understand how self-similar intermittent communities are between days of (re)discovery.
 A good detection algorithm should partition the network such that each reappearance of a community is highly self-similar to its other appearances.
-We measure the similarity between each temporal community to itself on the most recent previous day as the cosine similarity between the unnormalized 24-hour aggregate distributions of member nodes, and plot the similarity distribution over time as their means inside the 95% confidence intervals.
-It is only relevant to measure selfsimilarity for full and neighborhood flow coupling, since only those two methods are able to capture reoccurring communities.
-In both networks, neighborhood flow coupling results in, on average, higher community self-similarity than full coupling does (Fig. 6.c-d).
+We measure the similarity between each temporal community to itself on the most recent previous day as the cosine similarity between the unnormalized 24 h aggregate distributions of member nodes, and plot the similarity distribution over time as their means inside the 95% confidence intervals.
+It is only relevant to measure self-similarity for full and neighborhood flow coupling, since only those two methods are able to capture reoccurring communities.
+In both networks, neighborhood flow coupling results in, on average, higher community self-similarity than full coupling does [Figs. 6(c) and 6(d)].
 This difference is more pronounced in the university network because the structures are larger.
 In the case of full coupling, large communities are frequently split into smaller ones that are rarely detected.

-Full-coupling solutions tend to merge overlapping communities
+2. Full coupling solutions tend to merge overlapping communities

-We measure the distribution of node entropy, P(S), and the distribution of community size, $P(\varepsilon)$, in each network.
-We compute the node entropy as $S = \sum_i c \log c_i$ where c is the distribution over time spent in communities i for a given node.
+We measure the distribution of node entropy, P(S), and the distribution of community size, $P(\epsilon)$ , in each network.
+We compute the node entropy as $S = \sum_i c_i \log c_i$ where $c_i$ is the distribution over time spent in community i for a given node.
 Intuitively, if the average node entropy is high, nodes are detected as frequently being in different communities, meaning that communities must overlap on many nodes.
-Full coupling results in low node entropy and large communities (see Fig. 6.c-e).
-In conjunction with our previous observation that full coupling leads to unrealistically low values of p{new} , this is a strong indication that it causes Infomap to merge communities that overlap in different layers.
+Full coupling results in low node entropy and large communities [see Figs. 6(c)-6(e)].
+In conjunction with our previous observation that full coupling leads to unrealistically low values of $p{\text{new}}$ , this is a strong indication that it causes Infomap to merge communities that overlap in different layers.